stevekinney/stevekinney.net/src/courses/figma/getting-started.md

 ### Design

+This is where the magic happens.
 The right side provides options for adjusting the properties of selected layers.

 ![](../../assets/figma-layer-options.png)

 ### Prototype

-The Prototype Tab enables the creation of detailed, interactive prototypes, enhancing the design process and facilitating user testing by simulating real user flows.
+The **Prototype** tab enables the creation of detailed, interactive prototypes, enhancing the design process and facilitating user testing by simulating real user flows.

 ## Context Menu

-Right-clicking a layer opens a context menu for layer-specific actions.
+Right-clicking a layer opens a context menu for layer-specific actions just like it does in many other applications.
+The tasting note here, of course, is that this is clearly a bespoke context menu and is available both in the Web UI as well as in the Figma desktop application.

 ![](../../assets/figma-context-menu.png)

-This tour of Figma's UI highlights the comprehensive tools available for digital design, from basic drawing to advanced prototyping, ensuring an efficient and collaborative design process.